-Alternatives to Monzo: A list of alternative banks and apps
+Alternatives to Monzo: A list of similar banks and apps

 The digital banking revolution is in its golden years, so consumers have never had more banking options.
-If you don't know how to choose, we've got you covered.
+We've rounded up the banks like Monzo in our guide below.

 Top alternative banks and apps to Monzo